AlertingAvian/Overlay-Logo-Python/README.md

 ### Read the [wiki](https://github.com/AlertingAvian/Overlay-Logo-Python/wiki) for information

+I know this isn't very good code, deal with it.

 Copyright (C) 2019 Patrick Maloney

   This program is free software: you can redistribute it and/or modify